andrewpillar/mgrt/readme.md

     $ mgrt add "My first revision"

-this will create a new revision file in the `migrations` directory, and open it up for editting with the revision to write,
+this will create a new revision file in the `revisions` directory, and open it up for editting with the revision to write,

     /*